KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ![q3code](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/bd06fb86-c545-42c6-b625-18a46313e651)

-There are a total of 21,987 reviews which make up the negative sentiment in rating number 1.
+- There are a total of 21,987 reviews which make up the negative sentiment in rating number 1.

 ### <h3 align="center">App Review Sentiments Analysis:<h3/>
+---
--  Let’s perform a text analysis of the waze_data dataset to identify common words or themes within each sentiment category.
+### Let’s perform a text analysis of the waze_data dataset to identify common words or themes within each sentiment category.

 ![wc1p](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/0315c577-d2eb-41e5-9777-7122ab3f2551)
 ![wc1n](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/68705896-7828-4873-b540-747e1d559eb9)
 ![wc1ne](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/26bb99fd-7b44-4bec-ae00-c82ac3590c0d)
+### [As you can see, there are alot of positive words used in the review text for the positive sentiment.]

 ### Lets now take a look at two random author app versions to see how many reviews each has and how they compare with each other; 4.73.0.3 and 3.9.4.0.